Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Introduction

 \item Detailed analysis on how leveraging the quire affects the order in which some operations are executed.
 For example, the execution of the \gls{GEMM} kernel using a dot-product or memory-aware method impacts the final timing performance and accuracy. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sec:posit_arithmetic} introduces posit arithmetic.
 Related works on RISC\nobreakdash-V cores, the use of posits in \gls{HPC} and theoretical studies on posit64 are presented in Section~\ref{sec:related_work}.
 In Section~\ref{sec:posit_core} we describe the novelties on Big-PERCIVAL and the Xposit custom RISC\nobreakdash-V extension.
-The \gls{FPGA} synthesis results of the core and the individual posit64 units are analyzed in Section~\ref{sec:synthesis_results}.
-Benchmark results using PolyBench targeting accuracy and timing performance are shown in Section~\ref{sec:polybench}, followed by a more exhaustive analysis of the GEMM kernel in Section~\ref{sec:gemm}.
+The \removedChangesTwo{FPGA }synthesis results of the core and the individual posit64 units are analyzed in Section~\ref{sec:synthesis_results}.
+Benchmark results using PolyBench targeting accuracy and timing performance are shown in Section~\ref{sec:polybench}, followed by \revisedChanges{the conjugate gradient use-case} in Section~\ref{sec:cg}, and a more exhaustive analysis of the GEMM kernel in Section~\ref{sec:gemm}.
 Finally, Section~\ref{sec:conclusions} concludes this work.